thegland/wooldid/README.md

 ##### Continuous Treatments:
 - contreat(_variable_) - specifies the continuous treatment variable
-- contreatelasticitytype(_dydx_, _eydx_, _dyex_, or _eyex_) - specifies what type of continuous treatment effects are to be estimated: standard or some time of elasticity
+- contreatelasticitytype(_dydx_, _eydx_, _dyex_, or _eyex_) - specifies what type of continuous treatment effects are to be estimated: standard or some kind of elasticity
 - lattice(), contreatpoly(), and latticeignoreweights - tools for enabling the continuous treatment variable to affect the outcome variable within cohort-periods using a flexible, stepwise function (see help file for details)
 - contreatcontrols(_untreatedZero OR one or more of: basic, byTreated, byTtre, byCohort, byTime_) - specifies what controls for the effect of the continuous treatment outside treated-cohort periods are included; akin to specifying the fixed effects to be included in the binary treatment case
 - contreatwithin - enables estimation of marginal effect of treatment using only within-treated cohort variation in the continuous treatment variable